Harikr16/NIPS_Downloader/README.md

 # NIPS Reasearch Papers Downloader

 This python program can be used to automatically download (tested as on Dec 17, 2022) research papers published in NIPS (https://proceedings.neurips.cc/) between YEAR_MIN and YEAR_MAX.
 The code will also create a dataset containing ***Author, Year, Paper title, Abstract, Paper Text*** for each research paper which can be used for data analyses.

+#### UPDATE :  Implemented multiprocessing to speed up the process (from 3+ hrs to <15 mins )

 ## Usage